debops/debops/docs/ansible/roles/debops.ansible_plugins/getting-started.rst

 The role contains a set of custom Ansible lookup plugins which can be used in Ansible roles:

+``file_src``
+  This lookup plugins allows "sideloading" files to copy into roles without the need to modify the roles themselves.
+It requires the ``debops`` Python module to be installed and uses configuration in :file:`.debops.cfg` to get a list of directories that are bases to look for custom files.

+  If a file in specified subdirectory is found in one of the base directories, its path will be returned to Ansible to use as a file source.
+If no custom files are found, the lookup plugin returns the original path which corresponds to the file included in the role itself.

 ``template_src``
   This lookup plugins allows "sideloading" Jinja templates into roles without the need to modify the roles themselves.
 It requires the ``debops`` Python